United Way Resource Fair returns

 Marysville Youth & Civic Center on B Street had a spokesperson at the fair promoting exciting new adventures for the youth of Yuba-Sutter.

 Jordyn Abrams, a prevention instructor with Pathways, said the youth center is reopening Sept.
-1 with a variety of activities for children.
+1 with a boatload of activities for children.

 There will be a roller skate night featured, as well as a back-to-school bash on Sept.
 25.